geoman-io/maplibre-geoman-docs/docs/02-events.md

 });
 ```

-To debug all events you can use the following code.
-This way you can see all events that are fired by Geoman in the browser console.
+To debug all events, you can use the following code.
+This will display all Geoman events in the browser console.

 ```typescript
 import { type GlobalEventsListenerParemeters } from '@geoman-io/maplibre-geoman-pro';